Adopt

 Here's what the humans have to say about me:

 Fina is a rescue from Los Angeles, saved during the devastating fires that impacted the area.
 She was brought to safety to make room for fire victims.
-Fina can be shy and skittish, but has shown significant progress and is becoming more calm and confident.
-Initially fearful of leaving her space and going on walks, Fina has gradually become more relaxed and now enjoys walks with volunteers and staff members she trusts.
-She does like other dogs as well and has shown to be come confident with another 4 legged friend!
+Fina was shy and skittish at first but has shown significant progress and is becoming more calm and confident.
+Initially fearful of leaving her space and going on walks, Fina has now relaxed into a loving foster home.
+She does like other dogs (she has not been cat tested but it is less likely that will be a fit).

 Rescue